Works from Brazil, Uruguay and Finland in the first edition of the fluorescent season

 T: The fact that this meeting was held as part of the Fluorescent Platform allows access to different parts of the world.

 Laura Paredes: Of course.
-And also for the very close authors who don’t usually have this dialogue, as Victoria Vera might be, with her own “Freeshop”, and “In this crazy world on this wonderful night”, by Silvia Gomez.
+And also for the very close authors who don’t usually have this dialogue, as might be the case for Victoria Vera, with her “Freeshop”, and “In this crazy world on this wonderful night”, by Silvia Gomez.
 They are very interesting authors that we met thanks to the platform.
 This is for tremendous vitality to us.
 Also, from the podium, group meetings between business were encouraged to be able to think of the business as a single textual and poetic body, transcending the specificity of each business.

 T: What was the main challenge you faced in facing the fluorescent season from your role as coordinator?